JKI757/gr-mac-vocoder-blocks/README.md

 This is a standalone build of the GNU Radio vocoder module.
 It contains all necessary components to build and use the vocoder functionality without requiring the full GNU Radio suite.

 Please note this is not really maintained and won't be.
 It's simply my fix for the fact that the homebrew version of gnuradio (3.10.12.0_1) doesn't have the codec2 or the freedv blocks installed.
+It's not a fork of gnuradio, but a copy of the gr-vocoder module setup to build on macos.
+As such, the copyright is the same as the gnuradio project and the licesne is GPL as well as the gnuradio project uses.

 ## Overview